 What about after surgery?
 For the first few days post-surgery, it would be good to stay hydrated – when we say hydrated we mean WATER, not soft drinks, coffee, tea, etc. Adequate amount of water prevents you from being dehydrated which can give you headaches and this ever-annoying feeling of being nauseous.
 This is not a good space and place to be in, post-surgery.
 Start off the post-op journey with a diet of healthy smoothies, homemade soups and salads that will add the oomph to recovery.

-Once you are back to full meals, we advise clean proteins, as well as vitamin and mineral-rich vegetables and fruits that promote immunity and cell regeneration.
+Once you are back to full meals, we advise clean proteins, as well as vitamin and mineral-rich vegetables and fruits that promote immunity and cell restoration.

 Once again, thank you very much for reading our blog.
 If you have questions, feel free to fill-up the form at the bottom to drop us an email.
 One of our staff will respond to you shortly.